-- Click the My web application placeholder application.
+- Select the My web application placeholder application.

 - Scroll down to find the Top 3 included domains panel.
-This panel includes the domains that contain the largest number of actions that have been automatically detected by OneAgent in your environment.
+This panel shows the domains that contain the largest number of user actions that were automatically detected by OneAgent in your environment.

-- Click Create new application.
+- Select Create new application.
 Your application will be created and listed on the Applications page.
-From now on, all user actions that are monitored on this domain will be mapped onto the newly created application.
-Alternatively, you may want to add the domain to an existing application, in case some applications have already been created.
-To do this, expand the list box, select an application and click Transfer.
+From now on, all user actions that are monitored on this domain will be mapped to this newly created application.
+(Alternatively, you can add the domain to an existing application by selecting Transfer.)

-As you may want to use a more intuitive name for your application, you can replace the auto-generated name with a custom application name of your choosing.
+As you may want a more intuitive name for your application, you can replace the auto-generated name with a custom application name of your choosing.

-- Click your newly created application to access the application's overview page.
+- Select your newly created application to access the application's overview page.

-- Click the Browse button (...) and select Edit.
+- Select the Browse button (...) and choose Edit.

-- Type in the name you prefer in the text box appearing on top of the page.
+- Type in the name you prefer in the text box at the top of the page.
 Note that application names must be unique.

 Define an application using application detection rules

-- Select Application detection & RUM.
-Under Application detection rules, you can view the list of defined rules.
-For each application defined the automated way, a detection rule is automatically generated and added to the end of the list.
-Rules are applied sequentially, with rules at the top of the list taking priority over lower rules.
+- In the Application detection rules section you can see the list of defined rules.
+For each application defined using the automated approach, a detection rule is automatically generated and added to the end of the list.
+Rules are applied sequentially, with rules at the top of the list taking priority over rules listed further down.

-- Click Create application detection rule.
+- Select Create application detection rule.
 Use the options offered on this page to create the appropriate detection rule for your application.

 Best practices and recommendations